n-szulc/fingeRNAt/README.md

 fingeRNAt has additional mode `-detail` which saves all detected interactions, for any SIFt type, to separate tsv file (file with prefix `DETAIL_`).

-The interactions saved in `-detail` mode follow the same convention - **each row contains information about interaction between given ligand - receptor**, thus allowing for their easy, high-throughput processing.
+The interactions saved in `-detail` mode follow the same convention - **each row contains information about the interaction between given ligand-receptor**, thus allowing for their easy, high-throughput processing.

-The abovementioned data serve also as input to dedicated Pymol plugin, created by us, to visualize all interactions detected by fingeRNAt (see -> [PyMOL visualization](#pymol-visualization)).
+The abovementioned data also serve as input to the dedicated PyMOL plugin, created by us, to visualize all interactions detected by the fingeRNAt (see -> [PyMOL visualization](#pymol-visualization)).

-> **_NOTE:_** In case of ion- and water-mediated interactions, two rows will correspond to one such interaction: (i) ligand - ion/water molecule and (ii) ion/water molecule - RNA/DNA.
+> **_NOTE:_** In the case of ion- and water-mediated interactions, two rows will correspond to one such interaction: (i) ligand - ion/water molecule, and (ii) ion/water molecule - RNA/DNA.
 Therefore in case (i) ion/water molecule is treated as the receptor and in case (ii) as the ligand.

 > **_NOTE 2:_** We refer to ligands as structures from ligands' file `-l`, as water molecules and inorganic ions are supposed to be provided in the RNA/DNA input pdb file.